 - Certificate of Resumption: $100 – to resume filing after an excuse.

-Missing deadlines is where Maine LLC costs can spike.
+Missing deadlines is where Maine LLC costs can spike, especially because penalties stack on top of back annual reports.

 Form Your Maine LLC with Northwest’s Compliance-First Support